Universal Relations for Elastic Hybrid Stars and Quark Stars: Conclusions and Discussions

 \section{Conclusions and Discussions}

-In this paper, we investigated the $I$-${\lambda}_2$-$Q$-$C$ relations for elastic HS and QSs in the slow-rotation and small tidal deformation approximation.
-The corresponding background and perturbation equations were obtained using the stress–energy tensor with scalar pressure anisotropy.
+In this paper, we investigated the $I$-${\lambda}_2$-$Q$-$C$ relations for elastic HS and QSs in the slow rotation and small tidal deformation approximation.
+The corresponding background and perturbation equations were obtained using the stress-energy tensor with scalar pressure anisotropy.
 In comparison to the earlier study of Ref.~\cite{Yagi:2015hda} employing the same formulation, where phenomenological anisotropy models were assumed, we adopted a fully relativistic theory of elasticity to describe the nonlinear stress-strain relation~\cite{Karlovini:2002fc}.
-Hence, we were able to construct the sheared background of elastic stars in a self-consistent manner, with a physical origin of pressure anisotropy associated to the QM in the CCS phase.
-As a whole, we found that the deviation in the $I$-${\lambda}_2$-$Q$-$C$ relations for our elastic star models from fluid limits is smaller than the results reported in Ref.~\cite{Yagi:2015hda} within the anisotropy range of $\lambda_\mathrm{H}$, $\lambda_\mathrm{BL} = [-2,2]$.
+Hence, we were able to construct the sheared background of elastic stars in a self-consistent manner, with a physical origin of pressure anisotropy associated with the QM in the CCS phase.
+As a whole, we found that the deviation in the $I$-${\lambda}_2$-$Q$-$C$ relations for our elastic star models from the fluid limits is smaller than the results reported in Ref.~\cite{Yagi:2015hda} within the anisotropy range of $\lambda_\mathrm{H}$, $\lambda_\mathrm{BL} = [-2,2]$.